sshadr/sshadr.github.io/content/projects/wamnet/index.md

 | Here you see a video of the shader denoising in real-time! |

 #### Credits
-At a time with almost no graphics experience, this project served as the spark for all my subsequent decisions in my Masters.
+This project served as the spark for all my subsequent decisions in my Masters.
 These 2 guys, Aaron and Shailesh, have continued to be a constant source of inspiration and still motivate me to explore the depths of the Graphics world.
 Thanks to them, forward rendering will always hold a dear place in my life!